zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 **Note:**

--   If the types of result include Bigint and Double, convert them to be Double type and then return the result.
+-   If the types of result include Bigint and Double, convert them to Double type and then return the result.
 -   If the types of result include string type, convert them to be string type and then return the result.
 If the conversion is unsuccessfully, the error is reported. \(such as Boolean type\).
 -   Expect these, the conversion between other types is not allowed.